mmm/docker-cloudera-quickstart/README.md

-# Docker Image for Cloudera Quickstart
+# A Docker Image for Cloudera Quickstart

 Run the CDH Quick Start image in a docker container.